IEA EBC in Australia

 On this page you’ll find general information about the IEA EBC Programme, as well as Australia’s relationship with the IEA EBC, including:

 - IEA EBC Annexes and Working Groups;

 - IEA EBC participant profiles; and

-- IEA EBC engagement activities.
+- IEA EBC webinars and briefings.

 What is the International Energy Agency?

 The IEA was established as an autonomous body within the Organisation for Economic Co-operation and Development (OECD) in 1974, with the purpose of strengthening co-operation in the vital area of energy policy.

 The Technology Collaboration Programme supports the work of the IEA by supporting the work of independent, international groups of experts that enable governments and industries from around the world to lead programmes and projects on a wide range of energy technologies and related issues.
 The IEA EBC is one such programme.

 What is the IEA Energy in Buildings and Communities Programme?